sd_question(

 The solution that we use is to simply make a copy of the value and then display the copy (this is also the solution on the GitHub issue linked above).

-To do so, in the server code chunk use the sd_copy_value()
+To do so, in the server function in the app.R

 function to create a copy of the value, like this: